tsoguri/ocaml-chess/README.md

 by Sophia Oguri (tso24@cornell.edu), Ian Mackey (idm23@cornell.edu), Alisha Kewalramani (ark243@cornell.edu), Victor Su-Ortiz (vas64@cornell.edu)

 ### What Is It?
 This is a two-player, interactive chess game, written in OCaml, playable in the terminal or in an XQuartz GUI.
-Grab a friend and come join in on the fun!

 ### What Does It Look Like?
 In the XQuartz Gui: